A story about a novice SRE's experience attending a HashiCorp Meetup

 Using Console Template 2

-・SIGHUP does not seal
+- SIGHUP does not seal

 Application Token Distribution Issues

-・Tokens are issued outside the application process.
+- The token is issued outside the application process.

 Solution to the Application Token distribution problem

-・Then execute the authentication and obtain a token.
+- Then, perform authentication and obtain a token.

 Vault Token expired and caused a problem

-・When the token expired, 403 errors frequently occurred in audit.log
+- When the token expired, 403 errors frequently occurred in audit.log.

 Impressions

-・Many companies don't use Terraform's Provisioner and instead use other configuration management tools.
+- Many companies don't use Terraform's Provisioner and instead use other configuration management tools.

 ■Terraform/packer supports applibot's DevOps

-System Operations Engineer, Planning and Development Division, Applibot Inc. (CyberAgent Group)
+System Operations Engineer, Planning & Development Division,

-・There are only two SYSOPs (people who prepare the server environment)!
+- There are only two SYSOPs (people who prepare the server environment)!

 Case 1: Image creation

-・Creates machine images in conjunction with Ansible
+- Creates machine images in conjunction with Ansible

-: Launching EC2 from AMI
+Launching an EC2 instance from an AMI

 , applying configuration changes with Ansible

-, and deleting the imaged server
+, and deleting the server from which the image was obtained

 Case 02 Load test construction